“One of my happiest memories, is seeing Mum being able to attend my wedding, something that was not a certainty for such a long time”

 I was extremely worried about her physical and mental health and realised we needed professional help.
-A friend recommended Independent People.
-After assessing Mum, Carers started to visit Pat regularly.
+A friend recommended I call you.
+After assessing Mum, Carers started to help Pat regularly.
 They ensured Mum was well cared for, her appointments were kept and her personal hygiene standards remained high.

 Slowly, and with encouragement from her carers, Mum could do more and more for herself.
 They were there to help whenever needed but Mum discovered she could do more for herself than she ever thought possible.
 Her confidence slowly improved along with her happiness and willingness to trust her carers to keep her safe.
 At first they practiced moving around the house daily and her fitness improved.
 Then came summer.
 They thought that it would have been a shame for her to have not to have gone in the garden and felt the sun on her face.
 Mum agreed and began walking in the garden daily, further and further each day, eventually all the way to the end and back.
 It was then she started on the front door!

-The joy that Pat brought everyone here at Independent People was profound.
-In fact, Pat’s story is why we changed our name to Independent People.
+The joy that Pat’s story brought everyone here was profound.
 That’s what we want for everyone.
 We want you to do the very best you are able to do and in our experience that’s much more than you might think.